Does your business provide products and services to people in your local community? Looking to generate more leads?

 Let us know your thoughts in the comments below.

-Check out and subscribe to our podcast – The Funnel Academy Show, and check out other articles in our blog.
-They’re all updated weekly, so subscribe to find out the latest news in the world of sales funnel marketing and Facebook ads.
+Check out our blog.
+It’s updated weekly, so it’s the best way to find out the latest news in the world of sales funnel marketing and Facebook ads.